sharad-patil24/connectedhomeip/examples/thermostat/efr32/README.md

     commissioned on the same openthread network

 -   User interface : **LCD** The LCD on Silabs WSTK shows a QR Code.
-This QR Code is be scanned by the CHIP Tool app For the Rendez-vous procedure over BLE
+This QR Code is be scanned by the Chip Tool app For the Rendez-vous procedure over BLE

         * On devices that do not have or support the LCD Display like the BRD4166A Thunderboard Sense 2,